QuagKhai003/InsuranceConsoleApp/README.md

   the image of activity diagram in the report is not clear

 - InsuranceConsoleAppUMLDiagram.png is an image of unified modeling language diagram.
-This would be used in case the image of activity diagram in the report is not clear
+This would be used in case the image of UML diagram in the report is not clear

 <h2>Instruction</h2>